SamsonOrodele/M1-Motorway-Traffic-Analysis/README.md

 # Introduction

-Traffic congestion and incidents are significant challenges many businesses face in the United Kingdom (Mall et al., 2023).
-One of the factors that have led to this is the recent growth in urban population, inadequate road capacity, and geographical factors (Bosona, 2020).
+Traffic congestion and incidents are significant challenges many businesses face in the United Kingdom.
+One of the factors that have led to this is the recent growth in urban population, inadequate road capacity, and geographical factors.

 This study examines information gathered from sensors placed along the M1 highways.
 Various statistical techniques are used to shed light on the relationships between the variables in the dataset collected, which contains real-time information regarding traffic conditions, such as speeds at various times of the day.
 Several visualisations, including boxplot, scatterplot, and histogram, are presented to do this and comprehend this data's distribution.

-This study uses the stratified random sampling technique, which categorises components of a population (traffic data) into smaller groups (Zhang et al., 2022).
+This study uses the stratified random sampling technique, which categorises components of a population (traffic data) into smaller groups.

 # Research Methodology and Design